facebook/docusaurus/website/docs/support.md

 On this page we've listed some Docusaurus-related communities that you can be a part of; see the other pages in this section for additional online and in-person learning materials.

-Before participating in Docusaurus's communities, [please read our Code of Conduct](https://engineering.fb.com/codeofconduct/).
+Before participating in Docusaurus' communities, [please read our Code of Conduct](https://engineering.fb.com/codeofconduct/).
 We have adopted the [Contributor Covenant](https://www.contributor-covenant.org/) and we expect that all community members adhere to the guidelines within.

 ## Stack Overflow